daniel-ilett/blog/_posts/2019-10-17-tut3-1-something-fishy.md

 # Putting it together

 We'll create a new `FisheyeEffect` asset.
 Inside the **Effects** folder, by either right-clicking or using the Assets menu in the toolbar, select **Create>Image Effects Ultra>Fisheye**.
-A new asset will created and you can modify the `pow` variable in the **Inspector** like any other Unity object.
+A new asset will be created, and you can modify the `pow` variable in the **Inspector** like any other Unity object.
 Now, let's add the final piece of the puzzle - a short `MonoBehaviour` we can attach to our camera to drive the effect.

 ~~~csharp
 using UnityEngine;